-All staff, must ensure they are aware of the fire procedures.
+All staff, must ensure they are aware of the fire procedures, these are fully set out in the schools Critical Incident Plan

-10. First aid
+17. First aid

 The school will endeavour to have at least two three day qualified first aiders in each building to allow for cover during school visits.
 Where possible the remaining support staff will have received the basic one day first aid training.